dladd/pyFormex/pyformex/extra/gts/gtsinside.1.rst

 OPTIONS
 =======

---verbose, -v         Print statistics about the surface.
+-v, --verbose        Print statistics about the surface.
---help, -h            Display this help ans exit.
+-h, --help           Display this help and exit.

 SEE ALSO